valentinaschueller/blog/content/research/research.md

   order: 2
 ---

-I am a PhD student in Numerical Analysis at Lund University, supervised by [Philipp Birken](https://www.maths.lu.se/staff/philipp-birken) and [Mengwu Guo](https://www.mengwuguo.com/).
+I am a PhD student in Computational Science at Lund University, supervised by [Philipp Birken](https://www.maths.lu.se/staff/philipp-birken) and [Mengwu Guo](https://www.mengwuguo.com/).
 My research focuses on **coupling algorithms for multiphysics problems**, particularly for **climate models** and **environmental applications** involving air and water flows.
 In this context I use *waveform relaxation* as a high-order black box coupling method.